Toyin96/Toyin96/README.md

 I am Toyin Onagoruwa 🙋🏻‍♂️, a Software Engineer, Botanist, and a Data Scientist.

-- 🌱 I’m currently learning Python, Java, C#, React, Node JS, Spring Boot, and MySQL
+- 🌱 I’m currently learning Python, Java, React, Node JS, Spring Boot, and MySQL
 - 👯 I’m looking to collaborate on creating content for my blog!
 - 🤔 I’m looking for help with Java design patterns
 - 💬 Ask me about Java, Python for data science